 Other art prints by Egyptian 21st Dynasty

-Funerary mask of Psusennes I (c.1039-991 BC) Third Intermediate Period Funerary papyrus of Serimen, priest of Amon, detail of the creation of the world, separation of Geb and Nut Detail from the papyrus of Nespakashuty, New Kingdom Detail from the Book of the Dead of the priest Aha-Mer depicting a barque and a farming scene, Third Intermediate Period Detail from the Book of the Dead of the Priest Aha-Mer Depicting Anubis Weighing the Heart of the Deceased Against the Feather of Truth Hymn to the God Ra and to the Sacred Bird (detail) Funerary papyrus of Djedkhonsouefankh depicting the judgement of the deceased Psychostasis (Weighing Souls) Funerary papyrus of Djedkhonsouefankh depicting Geb and Nut Detail from the papyrus of Nespakashuty showing the god Geb separated from his wife, the goddess Nut, Third Intermediate Period The Sycamore goddess Nut pouring a liquid drunk by the bird-like soul of Nespawershefyt Funerary papyrus depicting the deceased prostrate in front of the crocodile Egyptian antiquity: sarcophagus of painted wood by Boutehamon, royal scribe.
-From Thebes.
-21st dynasty.
-Detail representing the creation of the world, Nout the goddess of Heaven separates from Geb, the god of Earth.
-Turin, Egyptian Museum Thoth, the God of the Moon, in the Form of a Man with the Head of an Ibis The journey of the Sun god Re, detail from the inner coffin of Nespawershefyt
+Bracelet with the cartouche of Psusennes I found on the arms of King Amenemope at Tanis, Third Intermediate Period Funerary papyrus of Serimen, priest of Amon, detail of the creation of the world, separation of Geb and Nut Osiris Receives Tributes from Four Deities Detail from the Book of the Dead of the Priest Aha-Mer Depicting Anubis Weighing the Heart of the Deceased Against the Feather of Truth Funerary papyrus of Djedkhonsouefankh depicting Geb and Nut Detail from the papyrus of Nespakashuty showing the god Geb separated from his wife, the goddess Nut, Third Intermediate Period Hymn to the God Ra and to the Sacred Bird (detail) Thoth, the God of the Moon, in the Form of a Man with the Head of an Ibis Detail from the Book of the Dead of the priest Aha-Mer depicting a barque and a farming scene, Third Intermediate Period Funerary mask of Psusennes I (c.1039-991 BC) Third Intermediate Period Book of mythological images of Nespakachuty, the separation of heaven and earth with the solar boat The journey of the Sun god Re, detail from the inner coffin of Nespawershefyt Egyptian antiquity: Lake of Fire to Hell.
+Papyrus from a Book of the Dead.
+Papyrus of the 21st dynasty Funerary papyrus of Djedkhonsouefankh depicting the judgement of the deceased Psychostasis (Weighing Souls)

 Discover more works by Egyptian 21st Dynasty